 Y’all, I can hardly believe it: just ONE MORE WEEK until Her Daily Bread is released into the wild and onto coffee tables everywhere.
 Excuse me while I lose my mind and squeal (!!!)
 If you hadn’t heard (and how could you not?
 I feel like I’ve been jabbering on about this for months!), my first book is being published on December 14th, and I am so thrilled to get it into your hands.
 For now, I’m excited to share a few photos from the book launch party we hosted last week (as well as these Santa’s White Christmas Cookies!) with you today.

 Last Friday, we hosted a launch party in our little town of Selma to celebrate the pending release of HDB.
 What started as an invite list of a few close family and friends quickly expanded to include all sorts of fabulous women that I have grown to love and admire.
-One of my favorite things about small towns like Selma is that they are endlessly supportive of their neighbors, and this event was no exception.
+One of my favorite things about small towns like Selma is that they are endlessly supportive of their neighbors.
+I found this event was no exception.
 At one point, just a few minutes before the party started, I looked around to see 30-or so women lighting candles, plating desserts, and freshening up flowers, everyone scurrying around and lending a hand to make sure everything was as beautiful as I envisioned.
-Truly, I felt so loved- not just because people came out to help or buy a book, but because their joy for me and this project was so tangible.
+Truly, I felt so loved.
+The shared joy for this book felt so tangible.
 It’s a great picture of what love in a community of good humans looks like.

 While Her Daily Bread is incredibly personal, the writing of the book was collaborative from the start.
-Most of the stories and recipes included in its pages aren’t exclusively mine to tell; they’re moments and bites and memories that were first experienced alongside of family and friends who have generously fed into my life for years.
-With just a few days left until the book is officially released, I hope you’ll consider continuing the collaborative effort of HDB: buy a copy, read it, cook it, and if something fill your heart (or belly!) in a unique or wonderful way, pass it on.
+Most of the stories and recipes included in its pages aren’t exclusively mine to tell; they’re moments and bitesthat were first experienced alongside of people who have generously fed into my life for years.
+With just a few days left until the book is officially released, I hope you’ll consider continuing the collaborative effort.
+Buy a copy, and if something fills your heart (or belly!) in a unique or wonderful way, pass it on.
 Share a copy of the book, a nibble of food from one of the recipes, or an encouraging word to a friend.
 Everyone has a seat at the table, and I’m so excited that you’ve found your way to mine.
 For more information on the book, including pre-order incentive information and ordering links, you can click here!